rasmusbrottwitt/coronavirus/README.md

         frameBorder="0"
 ></iframe>

 Many interesting trends can be seen in the above chart.
-First of all does it seem like the closing of schools and sport leagues as well a leak of a pretty pessimistic secret report kick starts the american puplic COVID19 attention on twitter.
+First of all does it seem like the closing of schools and sport leagues kick starts the american puplic COVID19 attention on twitter.

 It can be seen that both the "just a flu"-tweets and the "Apocalypse"-tweets is peaking around this date.
 However since the peak has both the amount of "just a flu"-tweets and the "Apocalypse"-tweets been steadly decreasing.
 It certainly looks like people found out that this not is our doom as humans but neither just a basic flu.

 In general is the amount of tweets concerned about economics and preventing spread almost the same.
 In other words does the economics consequense of the virus get just as much attention as how to avoid the virus spread.
 When looking only at the "Economics"-tweets trend can it be seen that a big increase in social media attention happened the same day as US had been in lockdown for almost a month and the gonvernment made a statement with no reopening insight.
 This is also the date where the 'Reopen!'-tweets starts to increase. ¨

-However, we want to focus our attention on the reaction to the economy.
-We have added some extra buzzwords to look for regaring the publics perception of economy - "Unemplyment", "Economy" and "Financial Crisis".
+However, to focus the attention on the reactions to the economy has some extra buzzwords regaring the publics perception of the economy been added - "Unemployment", "Economy" and "Financial Crisis".

 <iframe
         src="Charts/webpage012.png"